usnistgov/5gdeploy/20230817/README.md

-# 3-Slice with Unshared UPFs
+# Phones and Vehicles, 3-Slice with 3 UPFs

 ## Description